 How can Conference, Communication and Marketing Professionals continue to create successful, engaging and productive events in the era of COVID-19?

-Join Narrowcast Media Group on the mornings of the 4th and 5th of June to find out what the future might hold and how to master new hybrid event models.
+Join Narrowcast Media Group and a select group of expert speakers to find out what the future might hold and how to master new hybrid event models.

 - Equip you to get through this crisis and prepare for the future.